postmanlabs/labs-docs/v6/enterprise/sso/saml_in_azure_ad.md

 warning: false
 ---

-The steps in this topic tell you how to configure a custom SAML application in Azure AD.
+The steps in this topic describe you how to configure a custom SAML application in Azure AD.

 ### Configuration

-* Select "AD FS" as the Authentication Type.
-Allow "Identity Provider Details" to remain empty for now.

-* Sign in to the Azure management portal using your Azure Active Directory administrator account.
+Before you proceed to configure a custom SAML application in Azure Active Directory (AD), you should [select "AD FS" as the Authentication Type and allow "Identity Provider Details" to remain empty for now](/docs/v6/enterprise/sso/admin_sso).
+Next, sign Sigin to the Azure management portal using your Azure Active Directory administrator account.

 * Browse to the Azure Active Directory > [Directory] > Enterprise Applications, and select "New Application".